 - American General will not approve any life insurance requests until two years after a bankruptcy has been discharged.
 This is a firm rule for all types of bankruptcy.

 - Genworth will not approve any applicants with a chapter 7 bankruptcy that has not yet been discharged.
 However, they may consider covering individuals that are presently on a payment plan under chapter 11 or chapter 13 bankruptcy.

-- SBLI requires that the bankruptcy is resolved regardless of chapter.
+- SBLI requires that the bankruptcy is resolved regardless of the chapter.
 However, they are more lenient than some companies and review each case individually.
 If you are on a payment plan and have a proven track record for making payments, you have a chance of being approved.